 Glacier Bay: Open, camping allowed if reserved ahead online, no amenities

 Gates of the Arctic: Open, camping allowed, limited amenities

 Dry Tortugas: Almost fully open, camping allowed

-Hawai’i Volcanoes: Open, no camping, limited amenities.
+Hawai’i Volcanoes: Open, limited amenities.

 Haleakala: Open, no camping, limited amenities